 Men’s Basketball – $7,140,000

-John Calipari is the head coach of men’s basketball at the University of Kentucky, where he has held the position since 2009.
+John Calipari is the head coach of men’s basketball for the University of Kentucky Wildcats, holding that position since 2009.
 Calipari began his coaching career as an assistant coach in 1982 at the University of Kansas, and then went to the University of Pittsburgh before landing his first head coaching position at the University of Massachusetts in 1988.
 In 1996, Calipari went to the NBA to coach the New Jersey Nets, and then became an assistant coach for the Philadelphia 76ers in 1999, before returning to the NCAA as a head coach at the University of Memphis in 2000.
 In 2011 and 2012, he was also the head coach of the Dominican Republic national basketball team.

 Calipari has had great success as a college coach throughout his career, most notably as the coach of Kentucky men’s basketball, where he has achieved his only NCAA championship title (2012), and four NCAA Final Four appearances (2011, 2012, 2014, 2015), as well as tying the record for most wins in a single season, with 38–2 in 2012.
 By the way, the record he tied was his own, which he set with Memphis in 2008.
 With the Dominican Republic, Calipari has also earned a gold medal from the 2012 Centrobasket tournament.

 Numerous coaching honors are attached to Calipari’s name, including Naismith College Coach of the Year (1996, 2008, and 2015), Associated Press Coach of the Year (2015), NABC Coach of the Year (1996, 2009, and 2015), Basketball Times Coach of the Year (1996) and he has been inducted into the Naismith Memorial Basketball Hall of Fame.
 Calipari received the Adolph Rupp Cup in 2010, and again in 2015.